w3c/AB-public/meetings/2025/10-16-summary.md

 16 October 2025

-Attending: Amy, Angel, Avnees, Brent, Dan, Dingwei, Elena, Emma, Hidde, Igarashi, Max, Ota, Song, Tess
+Attending: Amy, Angel, Avneesh, Brent, Dan, Dingwei, Elena, Emma, Hidde, Igarashi, Max, Ota, Song, Tess

 ## Info Share
 The team gave updates on their participation in the Strategic Initiatives TFs, the EU Member meeting on Oct 15, the Mentor program